pshrey30/Content-Management-System/README.md

 7. Access the CMS through your web browser and login using the default administrator credentials.

 ## Database
-You will find the database file in "includes" folder with file name "db".
+You will find the database file in "includes" folder with file name "db.php".

 ## Usage:
 1. **Login:** Access the CMS using your administrator credentials.